Panic of 1893: Effects

 The 1896 Broadway melodrama The War of Wealth was inspired by the panic of 1893.

-As part of the panic, on May 5, 1893, the Dow Jones Industrial Average fell 24% in a single day after the bankruptcy of National Cordage Company; this was the largest single day drop until the Great Depression.

-Five hundred banks closed, 15,000 businesses failed, and numerous farms ceased operation.
+As part of the panic, on May 5, 1893, the Dow Jones Industrial Average fell 24% in a single day after the bankruptcy of National Cordage Company.
+Soon over 500 banks closed, 15,000 businesses failed, and numerous farms ceased operation.
 The unemployment rate reached 25% in Pennsylvania, 35% in New York, and 43% in Michigan.
 Soup kitchens were opened to help feed the destitute.
 Facing starvation, people chopped wood, broke rocks, and sewed by hand with needle and thread in exchange for food.
 In some cases, women resorted to prostitution to feed their families.
-To help the people of Detroit, Mayor Hazen S. Pingree launched his "Potato Patch Plan", which were community gardens for farming.
+To help the people of Detroit, Mayor Hazen S. Pingree launched his "Potato Patch Plan," which were community gardens for farming.

 President Grover Cleveland was blamed for the depression.
 Gold reserves stored in the U.S. Treasury fell to a dangerously low level.
-This forced President Cleveland to borrow $65 million in gold from Wall Street banker J. P. Morgan and the Rothschild banking family of England, through what was known as the Morgan-Belmont Syndicate His party suffered enormous losses in the 1894 elections, largely being blamed for the downward spiral in the economy and the brutal crushing of the Pullman Strike.
+This forced President Cleveland to borrow $65 million in gold from Wall Street banker J. P. Morgan and the Rothschild banking family of England, through what was known as the Morgan-Belmont Syndicate.
+President Cleveland's Democratic Party suffered enormous losses in the 1894 elections, largely being blamed for the downward spiral in the economy and the brutal crushing of the Pullman Strike.
 After their defeat in 1896, the Democrats did not regain control of any branch of the Federal Government until 1910.

-The building of the Love Canal was abandoned due to the panic, and the excavated remnant of only 1 mile length would later be repurposed as a toxic waste dump that led to a serious environmental disaster.

-Shipping
+Railroads

-The Grand Central Depot was an important hub for rail transportation, a major part of the shipping industry in the late nineteenth century.
+The Grand Central Depot in New York City was an important hub for rail transportation, a major part of the shipping industry in the late nineteenth century.

-The Panic of 1893 affected many aspects of the shipping industry, both by rail and maritime.
-It arrested the acquisition of ships and rolling stock and depressed shipping rates.

 Fluctuations in railroad investment after the Panic of 1893

-The bad omen of investors switching from equity based stocks to constant return bonds in 1894 was mirrored in the corporate finance actions of railroads which reduced their acquisition of rolling stock.
-Railroad expansion including capital expenditures rose again in 1895, but slowed in 1897 during another economic trough.
+The bad omen of investors switching from equity-based stocks to constant-return bonds in 1894 was mirrored in the corporate finance actions of railroads, which reduced their acquisition of rolling stock.
+Railroad expansion, including capital expenditures, rose again in 1895 but slowed in 1897 during another economic trough.

 Receivership

 In 1893, the total railroad mileage in the U.S. was 176,803.6 miles.
-In 1894 and 1895, railroads only expanded 4,196.4 miles, although 100,000 miles of rail was added from 1878 to 1896.
-In 1893, the year following the panic, one fourth of all rail mileage went into receivership.
+In 1894 and 1895, railroads only expanded 4,196.4 miles, although 100,000 miles of rail were added from 1878 to 1896.
+In 1893, the year following the panic, one-fourth of all rail mileage went into receivership.
 The U.S. Census placed this value at close to $1.8 billion (not adjusted for inflation), the largest amount recorded between 1876 and 1910.
 This was over $1 billion (also not adjusted for inflation) more than the next largest amount, in 1884.